 Costco is a popular membership warehouse club offering a range of consumer products, including tires.
 The company started in 1976 in San Diego to serve small businesses but has grown into an international company.

-- Major brands: Costco offers competitive pricing on major brands such as Michelin, BFGoodrich and Bridgestone.
+Major brands: Costco offers competitive pricing on major brands such as Michelin, BFGoodrich and Bridgestone.

-- Warranty: Customers can purchase a warranty that includes rotation, flat repairs, valve stem repair and nitrogen inflation.
+Warranty: Customers can purchase a warranty that includes rotation, flat repairs, valve stem repair and nitrogen inflation.

-- The Costco Advantage: Member benefits include shipping and handling costs as part of the retail pricing and an installation package.
+The Costco Advantage: Member benefits include shipping and handling costs as part of the retail pricing and an installation package.

-- Tire search tool: Tires can be bought online or through the warehouse using the search tool based on vehicle, tire size or item number.
+Tire search tool: Tires can be bought online or through the warehouse using the search tool based on vehicle, tire size or item number.

-- Best for Light truck and SUV vehicle drivers, winter, run-flats passenger vehicle drivers and off-road drivers.
+Best for: Light truck and SUV vehicle drivers, winter, run-flats passenger vehicle drivers and off-road drivers.

-Costco - Tires Company Profile
+Costco - Tires Company Information